 3. Centers for Medicare & Medicaid Services.
 CMS proposals to implement certain disclosure provisions of the Affordable Care Act.http://www.cms.gov/apps/media/press/factsheet.asp?Counter=4221.
 Accessed January 30, 2012.

 4. McPhee SJ, Winker MA, Rabow MW, Pantilat SZ, Markowitz AJ, eds.
 Care at the Close of Life: Evidence and Experience.
 New York, NY: McGraw Hill Medical; 2011.

 Conflicts of Interest and Financial Disclosures

-Authors without conflicts of interest, including relevant financial interests, activities, relationships, and affiliations, should indicate such on the disclosure form and include a statement of no such interests in the Acknowledgment section of the manuscript.
+Authors with or without conflicts of interest should also include conflict of interest disclosures in the Acknowledgment section of the submitted manuscript.
 Failure to include this information in the manuscript may delay evaluation and review of the manuscript.
 Authors should err on the side of full disclosure and should contact the editorial office if they have questions or concerns.

 For all accepted manuscripts, the corresponding author will be asked to confirm that each coauthor’s disclosures of conflicts of interest and relevant financial interests, activities, relationships, and affiliations and declarations of no such interests are accurate, up-to-date, and consistent with the disclosures reported in the Acknowledgment section of the manuscript because this information will be published in the article.
 The policy requiring disclosure of conflicts of interest applies for all manuscript submissions, including letters to the editor.

 Authors will also be required to sign a Copyright Transmittal form including data sharing policies prior to publication.

 Access the Copyright Transmittal and Author Disclosure Form here.